 Duration of Treatment & Regular Visits

-The entire duration of braces treatment, like Invisalign, depends on the complexity of the case and the amount of movements required to move teeth to their desired positions.
-An average treatment duration ranges between 12 – 18 months, but can vary from patient to patient.
+The entire duration of braces treatment, like Invisalign, depends on the complexity of the case and the number of movements required to move teeth to their desired positions.
+The average treatment duration ranges between 12 – 18 months but can vary from patient to patient.

 There is a common misconception that Invisalign treatment takes a longer duration to achieve similar results when compared to conventional braces.
 When Invisalign is diligently worn for the right amount of hours every day as instructed by your dentist, there is typically not much difference in the total treatment duration between both systems.

 However, our dentists have found that after the novelty of wearing Invisalign clear aligners has worn off.
 Some patients do have the tendency of becoming lazy with their aligner wear, resulting in delayed/prolonged treatment duration.
 This would not be an issue with patients on braces treatment, as the constant pull pressure is always acting on teeth, 24 hours a day.

 Patients on braces treatment are typically required to come for regular dental visits once every 4 weeks for a check-up and ‘tightening of their braces’.
 During each visit, patients will have their teeth checked, braces cleaned of any debris and their archwire changed (braces will be further tightened), to continue with the next stage of teeth adjustment.

 This is an important part of the treatment process.
 If a patient skips appointments, treatment duration will be prolonged.

 The cost of braces is highly dependant on 2 main factors, the complexity of the movements required in achieving the final desired result and the type of braces used for the treatment.
 As previously mentioned, there are generally 4 types of braces available to patients in Singapore; metal braces, ceramic braces, self ligating braces and lingual braces.